 The actual effect: Leaders do not learn to associate the placement of their hands with the mechanical impact they are responsible for.
 This leads to leaders waving their arms passively without “connection” causation and expecting the follower to move where she has been prescribed.

 Alternative: Leaders need to be guided through a progression of how the move should feel and what forces their hands are responsible for before the hand pathway is extracted for detailing.
-The best progression for this is detailed in the SLDM.
+The best progression for this is detailed in Unit 3 of the TDP.

 7. Always breaking down a pattern count by count